How to Survive a Microsoft Audit: Part 2 Self-Certification Microsoft Audit

 Compile a quick list of the client’s order history and inventory.
 We just need the big picture at this point, so don’t get bogged down in the details.
 Here are some questions to consider:

 • Through what channels do you typically order your Microsoft licenses?
 What percentage of your licenses are Original Equipment Manufacturer (OEM)?
 What percentage are Full Packaged Products (FPP)?
 What percentage are Volume Licenses?
-(See herehere, and here for further explanations of these types of licenses.)
+(See part one, part two and part three for further explanations of these types of licenses.)

 • What are the alternate names for your company that Microsoft may have used to issue volume licenses in the past?
 Proof of purchase or ownership will need to be supplied, which could include paid invoices to authorized Microsoft resellers or photographs of the Certificate of Authenticity stickers that are attached to the hardware or original packaging.